Views from employers sought to secure future talent for the region

 The sessions are also an opportunity for business networking with other employer representatives and University of Chester staff.”

-Employers interested in taking part should contact Elsa Clare at to express an interest in joining any of the Future Skills discussion events or to stay informed and receive the future skills report later in the year.Recommend0 recommendationsPublished in Education, Skills and apprenticeships, Social impact
+Employers interested in taking part should contact Elsa Clare at [email protected] to express an interest in joining any of the Future Skills discussion events or to stay informed and receive the future skills report later in the year.Recommend0 recommendationsPublished in Employability

 Responses